 The company transitioned to a new WAN infrastructure, in which each large corporate location has one local MPLS link with two broadband connections for redundancy and performance, while each sales office has three broadband or 4G LTE links.
 Fortinet Secure SD-WAN appliances connect each location’s local-area network (LAN) with the WAN links, utilize all WAN connections capacity, and provide failover in less than one second.

-This approach has created a huge improvement in WAN performance for end users connecting to the growing number of critical cloud applications they use on a daily basis.
+This approach has created a huge improvement in WAN performance for end users connecting to the growing number of critical cloud applications they use daily.
 Fewer hops from desktop to Software-as-a-Service (SaaS) providers equates to faster application response and enhanced user productivity.
 Additionally, Fortinet Secure SD-WAN appliances have a specialized, dedicated security processing unit (SPU) to further minimize latency and provide industry-leading security effectiveness and performance.

 Finally, application-aware steering ensures that business-critical traffic is always given the highest priority and traverses the network first.
 Granular application steering applies to both encrypted and unencrypted traffic, with quality of service (QoS) rules for egress and ingress traffic determined specifically for each application and each WAN link.
 As a result, the company reports a significantly better user experience.